 | Image Courtesy: x.com/PemaKhanduBJP |

-Mr. Khandu made these remarks while inaugurating the Donyi Polo Cultural Centre–cum–Kargu Gamgi at Modirijo in Itanagar.
-The newly inaugurated centre is envisioned as a dedicated space for the practice, study, and preservation of the Donyi Polo faith, which is central to the cultural identity of many indigenous communities in the state.
+The Chief Minister made the remarks while inaugurating the Donyi Polo Cultural Centre–cum–Kargu Gamgi at Modirijo in Itanagar.
+The newly established centre is envisioned as a dedicated space for the practice, study, preservation, and promotion of the Donyi Polo faith, which remains an integral part of the cultural identity of several indigenous communities in Arunachal Pradesh.

 ALSO READ: Arunachal CM Meets Sasakawa Peace Foundation Delegation from Japan, Discusses Collaboration